Pronunciation of 'Antihypertensive'

 English (United States)

-Medications or treatments used to lower high blood pressure (hypertension).
+A medication or treatment used to reduce high blood pressure.